Introduction to Stages of Project Management

 Stage or Phases of Project Management

-The project management functioning is defined in stages (cycle) so that every step can be taken care to complete the project (successfully).
+The project management functioning is defined in stages (cycle) so that every step can be taken care of to complete the project (successfully).
 The stages of project management in a cycle depend on a variety of factors like the nature of the industry, type of output, and size of the project.
 Most of the projects can be identified with these given phases-

 - Conceptual (initiation phase)